Deploy locally

 Bring your own endpoint

-If you already run inference on a vendor we do not ship — Together, Replicate, Anyscale, your in-house vLLM cluster — wire it as a custom endpoint via Example 46.
-The pattern is the same: any OpenAI-compatible HTTP endpoint plugs in as a Sagewai LLM backend or as a tool.
-The framework is bring-your-own; we do not lock you in.
+If you already run inference on a provider Sagewai doesn't ship — Together, Replicate, Anyscale, your own vLLM cluster — wire it as a custom endpoint via Example 46.
+Any OpenAI-compatible HTTP endpoint plugs in as a Sagewai LLM backend or tool.
+The framework doesn't lock you to a specific vendor.

 1. Run Example 38 to see the full Unsloth → Ollama loop.